varun7654/varun7654.github.io/README.md

 4. With node.js installed, run `npm install` to install the node dependecies.
 5. Preview the site with `bundle exec jekyll serve`.

+Note: When running the site locally you may notice that some preloads will fail.
+This is expected and the resulting errors can be ignored.
+I'm using Cloudflare Fonts which automatically replaces Google Fonts with proxied version from Cloudfare on the production website.
 ## Tech stack

 - Using Jekyll, with the minima theme.